PranavMurali/Sixxer/README.md

 # Sixxer
- A sports information and news bot for discord buit in vanilla JS.
+ A sports information and news bot for discord buit with node JS.